microsoft/aroworkshop/_entries/03-03 logging.md

 ![Containers](/media/managedlab/25-ostoy-monitorcontainers.png)

+You might need to click on the "Monitored clusters" tab.
 Click on your cluster that is integrated with Azure Monitor.

 ![Cluster](/media/managedlab/26-ostoy-monitorcluster.png)